LukeShortCloud/rootpages/src/administration/graphics.rst

 AMD
 ~~~

-AMD provides an open-source driver that is part of the Linux kernel.
-For the best experience, use the latest stable Linux kernel.
+AMD provides an open source driver that is part of the Linux kernel.
+For the best experience, use the latest development versions of the Linux kernel, Mesa, and LLVM.
+Compared to the open source driver, the AMDGPU-Pro propreitary driver provides a more stable interface with full OpenGL and Vulkan capabilities.

+Installation (AMDGPU-Pro)
+^^^^^^^^^^^^^^^^^^^^^^^^^

+Supported operating systems:

+-  CentOS 8
+-  RHEL 8
+-  Ubuntu 18.04
+-  SLED/SLES 15

+[7]

+SUSE Linux Enterprise
+'''''''''''''''''''''

+The Enterprise Desktop, Enterprise Server, and openSUSE Leap variants are all supported.

+-  Enable the `stable kernel repository <https://download.opensuse.org/repositories/Kernel:/stable/standard/>`__.
+Install Linux >= 5.4 and latest ``linux-firmware`` for the best stability with Navi cards.
+Linux 5.5 is required for overclocking support on Navi cards.
+[9]
+-  Download the latest driver for the graphics card by putting in the product details `here <https://www.amd.com/en/support>`__.
+-  Extract the driver archive and run the ``amdgpu-pro-install`` script to install a local repository of the RPMs.
+-  Install the required packages: ``zypper install amdgpu-pro libgl-amdgpu-pro vulkan-amdgpu-pro``.
+-  Reboot.

+[8]

 Nvidia
 ~~~~~~